-- For Path A students, they must successfully pass three QEs, one in Micro, a second in Macro, and a third in Statistics/Econometrics. - For Path B students, they must pass one QE in the field of Comparative Economics. - Spring semester of the 2nd year:
+- For Path A students, they must successfully pass three QEs, one in Micro, a second in Macro, and a third in Statistics/Econometrics. - For Path B students, they must pass one QE (QE paper and oral exam) in the field of Comparative Economics. - Spring semester of the 2nd year: